sunandhini96/MAIN_Repo/README.md

 # models folder :

-contains all model files currently resnet.py file is there.
+contains all model files currently resnet.py (Resnet 18/34) file is there.

 # main.py :